Investment Banker

 Hi I have a degree in Biochemistry and just finishing up second degree (bachelor's) in Finance from a so -so school with GPA ~3.6.
 I am 27.
 How should I go about getting into I-Banking?
 Does the age and being a female make a difference?
 Thanks

-Asked by ss almost 10 years ago
+Asked by ss over 10 years ago

 I've answered similar questions elsewhere in this thread, so please feel free to poke around a bit.